intellifi-nl/webapi-doc/README.md

 In a way the Intellifi spot 'triggers' an location.
 If a spot detects an item then it allows the location to perceive.
 An antenna that is connected to the Intellifi spot may also trigger a location (this is also called a virtual spot).
 It's even possible to define other locations as trigger.
 You must define 1 or more triggers on a location.
 You can use as many triggers as you like.
 This powerfull concept allows you to define multiple locatons with one spot, or on the other hand: multiple spots in one bigger location.

-A default location for a Intellifi spot is automatically created when you connect it to the server for the fist time.
+A default location for a Intellifi Spot is automatically created when you connect it to the server for the fist time.
 You may edit or remove this location.
 You may also use the Intellifi spot in multiple location definitions.
 They all will be triggered when the Intellifi spot detects items.

 * location_id
 * triggers